urostripunovic/share-recipes-now-backend/public/Backend.md

 - One for top recipes ✅
 - One for recipes within a time frame ✅

+### Access user information

+### Creating seperate routes honestly at this point the code had close to 400 lines of code.
+I need to clean it up, it was getting hard to read.

+### Login

 ### Register user
+Very easy to implement only that that needed to be done was change the image file to a blob type.
+Small checks were done for when two users want to create a user with the same username or email there won't be a race condition on the frontend.
+I've also created a another api end point to check the usernames or emails while typing the form instead of having to submit the form and then get an error message saying that the email or username is already in use.
+I also forgot to ensure that only the right image types can be uploaded to the database imagine the dangers if I forgot...

 ### Save recipe
 This one was easy as well but I also noticed that a user can save the same recipe multiple times which isn't optimal so I would need to update my Saved table to have unique constraint of (user_id, recipe_id).
 The next question becomes how would I remove the saved well it's the same as the rate recipe one, get if the user has saved the recipe and insert or delete if the user doesn't want to save it anymore, this though can't use UPSERT so two api end points are in order, maybe it's not but this seems to be the easiest way to do it.